Killing of Charles Walton: Walton was the boy in the story of the black dog

 There is no evidence that the Charles Walton mentioned in Bloom's book was one and the same as the murdered Charles Walton.
 The latter had three older sisters and two younger brothers.
 If the Charles Walton in the story was subsequently the murder victim, he would need to have had a sister who died in 1885.
 However, his sisters Mary Ann and Martha Walton both married in 1891 and lived for some years thereafter, while Harriett – in reality Charles's half-sister – was still alive in 1901.
 Consequently, the story must have related to another Charles Walton unless Emma, his mother, gave birth to a fourth daughter between the April 1881 Census and the end of 1885.

 The 1841 Census, taken on 7 June 1841, conveniently records Charles's mother as being just 9 months old, implying that she was born around August or September 1840.
 In April 1881 she would have been almost 41 years old, without having given birth – at least to a living child – for some five or six years.
 It is highly unlikely that she did so during the next five years, especially since a detailed study of the birth, marriage and death records held by the Office for National Statistics has failed to produce any likely Walton births or deaths being registered in the Shipston or Stratford-upon-Avon areas during that period.

 Walton was murdered close to a Druid stone circle in a Druidical ceremony

 Fabian stated in Fabian of the Yard that:

 One of my most memorable murder cases was at the village of Lower Quinton, near the stone Druid circle of the Whispering Knights.
 There a man had been killed by a reproduction of a Druidical ceremony on St Valentine's Eve.

-Gerald B. Gardner stated in his book The Meaning of Witchcraft:
+Gerald Gardner stated in his book The Meaning of Witchcraft: